 Jennifer has been honored by The Legal Aid Society, The Freedom Network, Sanctuary for Families, and the New York City Bar Justice Center for her work with low-income New Yorkers, immigrant children and human trafficking survivors.
 She was named one of New York’s 100 Most Outstanding Corporate Citizens by Responsible 100 and a “Lawyer Who Leads By Example” by The New York Law Journal.
 In 2018, the Penn Law School Alumni Society awarded her the Howard Lesnick Pro Bono Award.

 Jennifer received a J.D., magna cum laude, from the University of Pennsylvania in 1994, and a B.A., Phi Beta Kappa, in 1991 from the University of Michigan.
-Jennifer is a proud Board member of Sanctuary for Families and the Immigrant Advocates Responsive Collective.
-She previously served on the Advisory Board of Still She Rises, the first holistic defender organization devoted exclusively to serving mothers in the criminal and civil legal systems.
-Jennifer lives in NYC with her husband, two teenage daughters, and her labradoodle, Charlie.
+Jennifer is a Board member of the Immigrant Advocates Responsive Collective.
+She previously served for nine years as a Board Member for Sanctuary for Families and served on the inaugural Advisory Board of Still She Rises, the first holistic defender organization devoted exclusively to serving mothers in the criminal and civil legal systems.
+Jennifer lives in NYC with her husband, two daughters, and her labradoodle, Charlie.